Leogy06/EduCart/README.md

-An e-commerce MERN App for school supplies
+A online garage sale using MERN